phpinto/social_media_sentiment_analysis_to_predict_stock_prices/README.md

   * Term_frequency.ipynb -> Reads in the "term_freq_df.csv" available on Google Drive and performs an analysis of the top tokes on the dataset, top positive and top negative tokens (excluding StopWords).
 We plot frequencies and we visualize how many times each token appears on positive vs negative comments.
 Some of the visualizations are used in the final report.
   * Correlation_Stock_Twitter.ipynb -> Reads in "twitter_sentiment.csv" available on Google Drive and stock prices data "stock_prices.csv" available on Google Drive as well.
 It removes all data for stocks that is not available on Twitter dataset and combines both datasets, aggreagting tweets on a daily basis per company.
 A mean compounded, positive, negative and neutral score is calculates, as well as a weigthed compounded, positive, negative and neutral score, which is calculated by adjusting to the number of retweets.
 We then compared the standard mean with the weighted mean and computed correlations for industries and companies.
 We exported a csv file "stocks_data_twitter.csv" that we will use in the "Twitter_stockPrices_prediction.ipynb".
    * Twitter_stockPrices_Prediction.ipynb -> Reads in "stocks_data_twitter.csv" available on Google Drive.
 Performs K-means clustering using all mean sentiment scores as features.
 Imports the libraries for modeling, adds the time lag variables and creates functions for the models, for performance evaluation of the models and for the threshold analysis.
 Tests different models on different segmentation strategies.

+## Running the code

+To run the code you will have to download the datasets available on:
+Download the twitter datasets separately and add them to the twitter_code folder on a folder named "tables".
+The jupyter notebooks should be able to run this way.